dberget/daveberget/content/posts/03-06-2018/index.md

     - channels
 ---

-## Adding a channel to a Phoenix React project
+## Adding a channel to Hearthdecks

 I finally found a nice excuse for messing around with Phoenix channels.
+I decided to start saving the deckstring whenever a user exports a deck in [hearthdecks](https://netdeck.xyz), this will be a pretty straighforward implementation.
+For an actual tutorial I recommend the official Phoenix docs on [Channels](https://hexdocs.pm/phoenix/Phoenix.Channel.html), they are very well done.

 ## Server Side